ChEB-AI/python-chebai/README.md

 ```
 The input files should contain a list of line-separated SMILES strings.
 This generates a CSV file  that contains the
 one row for each SMILES string and one column for each class.
+The `classes_path` is the path to the dataset's `raw/classes.txt` file that contains the relationship between model output and ChEBI-IDs.

 ## Evaluation